danieltran-97/fdj-united-assessment/README.md

 - **Maintainability**: Changes to page layout require updates in one place
 - **Reusability**: POMs can be imported and used across multiple test files
 - **Readability**: Test code remains clean and intent-driven
+- **Scalability**: New test files can easily import and reuse POMs without duplication, enabling the test suite to grow without increasing maintenance overhead

 ### CI/CD & Secrets Management